fylgja/site/src/components/stylelint-config/index.md

 }
 ```

-## Extensions
+## Extra Syntax Support

-While the core rules already take preprocessors in account,
+The core rules take some preprocessors rules in account,

-some times extra rules are needed,
-to add support for a specific preprocessor.
+if they do not impact any CSS defaults.

+For better support pre-processors and post-processors support,
+use the following options below.

 ### SCSS

-We have added the stylelint plugin SCSS to better support SCSS styles
+This adds support for Sass (scss syntax) support.

-To include these rules, add `scss` to the end of the extend path
+To include these rules, add `scss` to the end of the extend path;

 ```json
 {